Biden faces scrutiny from progressives over stance in Israel-Hamas conflict

 The Ford Rouge plant is in a section of Dearborn that’s estimated to be more than 90% Arab American Muslim, many of the locals are strong supporters of Palestinians.
 Significant protests took place across the city while Biden was there.

-“I promise you I’m going to do everything to see that they are [well].
-You’re a fighter and god thank you for being a fighter,” said Biden.
+“I pray that your grandmom and family are well.
+I promise you I’m going to do everything to see that they are in the West Bank.
+You’re a fighter and God thank you for being a fighter,” said Biden.

 Despite the president’s call for a ceasefire in a call with Prime Minister Benjamin Netanyahu, the battle between Israel and Hamas still rages.